digitalearthafrica/deafrica-training-workshop/docs/index.rst

 Latest Updates
 -------------------

+ - **08/12/2020:** An extra session on `Python basics for geospatial analysis <./python_basics/index.rst>`_ has been added.
+The session is optional, standalone, and provides a more detailed introduction to the Python programming language.
  - **20/11/2020:** The training material can be downloaded as a single PDF from the page `Download course content <./Download_course.ipynb>`_.
 Note videos and Sandbox access are not available offline.
  - **09/11/2020:** Check out the `Events <./Events.ipynb>`_ page to find out how to join our virtual live sessions.
  - **05/11/2020:** The `GIS web services tutorial <./OWS_tutorial.ipynb>`_ is live.